Ukraine 15 min

 4 ways Remote makes life easier for contractors and their clients

-As you can see, there’s a lot to take on board when setting up as an independent contractor.
+There’s a lot to take on board when setting up as an independent contractor.
 Remote can help you with many of these challenges, allowing you to focus on growing your business and delivering to your clients.
 Here’s how:

 1. International payments in countries around the world

-Navigating all of your clients’ different invoicing, approvals, and payments systems can be complicated and time-consuming.
-And manual methods of invoicing and collecting payments can increase the risk of fees, errors, and delays.
+Navigating your clients’ different invoicing, approvals, and payment systems can be complicated and time-consuming.
+Yet manual methods of invoicing and collecting payments can increase the risk of fees, errors, and delays.

 2. Localized in-app contracts and advice

-When you draft agreements and contracts for your clients, you run the risk of non-compliance with local labor laws — especially when working with international clients.
-Remote offers localized contracts tailored to Ukrainian laws, ensuring that you stay compliant.
-Our legal experts can also provide guidance on complex issues, such as local classification and intellectual property protections.
+When you draft agreements and contracts for your clients, you must comply with local labor laws — especially when working with international clients.
+Remote offers localized contracts tailored to Ukrainian laws to keep you within the law.

 3. Invoicing automation